RonanC/Countdown-Letters-Game-Solver/README.md

 If I used a list and tweaked this algorithm it would be more efficient.
 After much time I could not figure it out.

+Below you will find my other permutattion generator (based on heaps  algorithm); that function generates approximately 1.8 million permutations.
+This number is so large because it creates all permutations for 9 letter words and shorter.

 ### Permutation generator with Yield
 I wanted to test out the use of `Yield` and `Generators`.
 Generators are similar to functions, the difference is in the use of Yield rather then return.